RiversideValley/JsonBinder/README.md

 ## ⚖️ License

-This project, including the library `Riverside.JsonBinder`, is licensed under the **GNU General Public License v3.0**.
+This project, including the library `Riverside.JsonBinder`, is licensed under the **MIT License**.
 You are free to use, modify, and distribute the software, provided you adhere to the terms of the license.

 ---

 ***Entirely crafted by AI magic.***
 *GPT4o & Claude 3.5 Sonnet.*